 To keep trying till one reaches his/her goal is called perseverance.
 For clearing, this exam one needs to possess the quality of perseverance.
 He has to try till he succeeds.
 That’s the reason a candidate is allowed to attempt the exam multiple times.

-The quality of perseverance plays a vital part in the career of a successful IAS officer.
-With the so many stakeholders and interest groups, an IAS should possess the quality to pursue his targets with perseverance.
+Perseverance plays a vital part in the career of a successful IAS officer, as such, it is an important quality of an IAS officer with the so many stakeholders and interest groups, an IAS should possess the quality to pursue his targets with perseverance.
 He should be stubborn enough to keep trying till you succeed.

 An average aspirant spends anything between 2-3 years in cracking the exam.
 Such a long period of consistent efforts need patience.